BharatSingh0686/awslambda-rdsproxy/README.md

-# RdsProxyDemo

-# Connect Lambda with RDS through aws RDS  Proxy
+# Connect Lambda with RDS through  RDS  Proxy

 To build and deploy your application for the first time, run the following in your shell: